inhandnet/MobiusPi-Docs-EN/QuickStart.md

   ```
   python -m ptvsd --host 192.168.1.1 --port 3000 HelloWorld/src/main.py
   ```
-  - `192.168.1.1`: IP address of FE 0/1 on IG500
+  - `192.168.1.1`: IP address of FE 0/1 on IG500 (<font color=#FF0000>When using IG900, the IP address of GE 0/2 port should be filled in here</font>)
   - `3000`: recommended debugging port number
   - `HelloWorld/src/main.py`: execution path of `mian.py`, which should be modified according to your needs.  <br/>
 &nbsp;

-  The Python development environment of IG500 has a built-in ptvsd dependent library for remote code debugging.
+  The Python development environment of MobiusPi has a built-in ptvsd dependent library for remote code debugging.
 To learn about more usage information about ptvsd plug-in, see [ptvsd usage](https://github.com/microsoft/ptvsd/).
   ![](images/2020-01-02-18-27-40.png)

   ![](images/2020-01-02-18-28-24.png)